FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 We're now ready for the microservices to handle the bearer token passed in the header.
 As each microservice will need to handle the tokens in the same way, it makes sense to create a package utility that can be shared by each microservice.

-### Authorization Middlware
+### Authorization Middleware

-Here we'll just cover the contents of the utility, as the package creation is a little out of scope for this article.
+Here we'll just cover the contents of the utility, as the [package creation](https://docs.npmjs.com/creating-node-js-modules) is a little out of scope for this article.

 ```javascript
 const jwt = require('jsonwebtoken');